-The following summary is a brief description of the significant provisions of the Stock Option Plan and does not purport to be a complete statement of the terms and conditions of the Stock Option Plan, a copy of which, as amended and restated, is attached to this Proxy Statement as Exhibit A.
+The following summary is a brief description of the significant provisions of the Stock Option Plan and does not purport to be a complete statement of the terms and conditions of the Stock Option Plan, a copy of which, as amended and restated, is attached to this Proxy Statement as Appendix A.

-SHARES SUBJECT TO GRANT.
+Shares Subject to Grant.
 The Company has acquired, and intends to continue to acquire, as necessary, Common Stock in the open market to fulfill its obligations under the Stock Option Plan and intends to distribute such shares upon the exercise of options and rights under the Stock Option Plan, which are exercisable in shares of the Common Stock.
 The Stock Option Plan and grants made thereunder are subject to certain antidilution provisions.

-ADMINISTRATION.
+Administration.
 The Stock Option Plan is administered by a committee consisting of two or more disinterested members of the Board of Directors.
 The present members of the committee, known as the Compensation Committee, are Messrs.
-Pereira (Chairman), Stevens and Baird.
-Subject to the provisions of the Stock Option Plan, the Compensation Committee is authorized to determine eligibility, to award grants, and to otherwise administer the Stock Option Plan.
+Pereira (Chairman), Baird and Brady.
+Subject to the provisions of the Stock Option Plan, the Compensation Committee is authorized to determine eligibility, to grant stock options and stock appreciation rights, and to otherwise administer the Stock Option Plan.

-The Company's Board of Directors may terminate the Stock Option Plan at any time and may amend it in any respect, except that stockholder approval is required for certain types of amendments, including the proposed amendments described above.
-The Stock Option Plan, as currently in effect, will terminate on February 18, 2002.
-Approval of the 1995 Amendments to the Stock Option Plan will result in extending the term of such plan to February 21, 2005.
+The Company's Board of Directors may terminate the Stock Option Plan at any time and may amend it in any respect, except that stockholder approval is required for certain types of amendments, including the proposed amendment described above to increase the number of shares of Common Stock subject to the Stock Option Plan.
+The Stock Option Plan, as currently in effect, will terminate on February 21, 2005.
+Approval of the 1998 Amendment to the Stock Option Plan will result in extending the term of such plan to February 17, 2008.
 The Stock Option Plan will remain in effect after its termination for the purpose of administering outstanding grants.